Ross Winans: Other interests

 Winans took an interest in sanitary engineering and public health, publishing a number of pamphlets on sanitation, particularly in regard to water and ventilation.
 He lobbied for the development of a public water supply for Baltimore.

 Winans was a pioneer in the development of low income housing building a housing project he called "workingmen's housing" in Baltimore.
 Today a public housing project remains on the site and is named Mount Winans.

 He also published religious writings, including a pamphlet on religious tolerance and a collection of Unitarian sermons.

-The Winans' cigar ship and its shape inspired Captain Nemo's submarine ship, in Twenty Thousand Leagues Under the Seas by Jules Verne (1870).
+The Winans's cigar ship and its shape inspired Captain Nemo's submarine ship, in Twenty Thousand Leagues Under the Seas by Jules Verne (1870).